Hadrien-Cornier/gpt_paper_assistant/README.md

+### new features we want
+- read the paper and not just the title
+- bulk retrieval for first run

 # GPT4 paper assistant: A daily ArXiv scanner

 This repo implements a very simple daily scanner for Arxiv that uses GPT4 and author matches to find papers you might find interesting.